jimboca/ISYHelper/README.md

 # Install and Run
 ## Download and configure
-Currently there is no installation processes, you must download to try it
+Currently there is no installation processes, you must download to try it.
+Also, the python modules listed in the "To Do" section must be installed.

 - git clone https://github.com/jimboca/ISYHelper
 - cd ISYHelper
 - cp config.example.yaml config.yaml